fsan/pyratefacts/README.md

-# LOADART
+# Pyratefacts
 [![Build Status](https://travis-ci.org/fsan/loadart.svg?branch=master)](https://travis-ci.org/fsan/loadart)

-It is just a simple package that may load artifacts, verify hash and extract to certain folder.
+Pyratefacts (read py-artifacts) is just a simple package that may load artifacts, verify hash, extract to certain folder then proceed to cleanup.
-Although very simple, this seems to me a very simple task I keep doing over and over again in my personal projects.

 ## How to use